“It’s not about infrastructure, it’s about providing a discreet capability.”

 Microsoft and Amazon have invested billions in their data centres and cloud platforms to develop best of breed services that your applications can leverage.
 They are improving these services, and the SLA’s that back them up, and building more of them all the time.
 Even die-hard infrastructure companies are now pivoting to base their service offering atop cloud platforms such as Azure and AWS.

-We have recently worked with Suffolk Libraries to develop a low priced self service kiosk system.
-Unlike the more expensive ‘star-wars’ boxes that cost £2–3k each and have substantial support and maintenance charges, Suffolk Libraries wanted a budget system that could run on consumer hardware.
+We have recently worked with Suffolk Libraries to develop a low priced self-service kiosk system.
+Unlike the more ‘star-wars’ boxes that are expensive and have substantial support and maintenance charges, Suffolk Libraries wanted a budget system that could run on consumer hardware.
 Libraries, like all publicly funded services, are under tremendous pressure to save money and are having budgets slashed year on year, so managing costs was very important.

 While the project needed to be lean in terms of price, it still needed to shine, offering library users a significantly better user experience than the legacy system it was replacing; we needed to take a holistic approach.
 The solution consisted of the following: